This section describes the Control Center view when it is configured for the first time.

 In this section you can manage the UI appearance of the mobile app to customize branding elements such as colors, company logo and support email.

 Integrate with HYPR True Passwordless Extensions to extend the functionality of your authentication solutions.
-Learn more in this section.
+See Getting Started.

 In order to create more RP Applications, you must upload a valid license file.
-Please see this section to learn more about the license file.
+See License Key

 Admins can upload certificates to enable SSL Pinning to enhance security.
 SSL Pinning can be enabled for mobile and desktop applications.
-You can learn more about SSL Pinning in this section.
+Learn more about SSL Pinning in Workforce Access for Windows: Installation and Configuration.